soerenbrockmann/auth-graphql/README.md

-# Auth GraphQL: A content and comment web app
+# Auth GraphQL: Identity and access management (IAM)

 Auth GraphQL is a simple user identity and access management (IAM) app based on React.js, Node.js, Express.js, MongoDB and GraphQL.
 The focus here is to handle queries like signup, login, logout, authorization with GraphQL.